 Many vintage collectors I know forgo the actual Monster and head right to building out the T206 Hall of Fame subset.

-While it’s still a pricey proposition, it’s a lot easier to hunt down 74 different cards (or 76 including Plank and Wagner) as opposed to the 524 that make up the entire set.
+While it’s still a pricey proposition, it’s much easier to hunt down 74 different cards (or 76, including Plank and Wagner) than the 524 that make up the entire set.

-In this piece we examine the nuances of building a Hall of Famers only T206 set while also speaking to someone that’s one card away from completing the challenge.
+In this piece, we examine the nuances of building a Hall of Famers only T206 set while also speaking to someone who’s one card away from completing the challenge.

-Hopefully this piece provides the motivation to some of you on the fence!
+Hopefully, this piece provides motivation to some of you on the fence!

 The T206 Hall of Fame Checklist

-There are 76 cards in the complete T206 Hall of Fame subset.
-However, most will not attain the full 76 for two big reasons; Honus Wagner and Eddie Plank.
+There are 76 baseball cards in the complete T206 Hall of Fame subset.
+However, most will not attain the full 76 for two big reasons: Honus Wagner and Eddie Plank.
 The elusive Wagner card is a tough find, as less than 60 are known to exist.

 So, if you’re being realistic, the truly attainable number is 74 cards.
 Here’s the full list (including the Plank and the Wagner) with current pricing for cards in Good condition (aka PSA 2 grade).

 Note for pricing: I used PSA’s SMR pricing.
 I will tell you for certain that many of the values presented here are WAY under the current market value.
 For instance, the odds of finding a PSA 2 Walter Johnson portrait for $400 are slim to none; try more like triple that, at the very least.